ska-telescope/ansible-playbooks/README.md

 * pytango: install the pytango project (with virtual env and pipenv)
 * ide: install pycharm and vscode

-TESTED OS (using a box needs at least 4GB RAM):
+TESTED OS (using a box requires at least 4GB RAM):
 * ubuntu:18.04
 * ubuntu:16.04
 * debian:stretch-slim